achelak/kubeaim/README.md

 Download the binary from the [`latest release.`](https://github.com/achelak/kubeaim/releases)

 ## Dependecies
-Installed the kubcectl command-line tool.
+Installed the kubectl command-line tool.

 ## License